 Cayos Perlas For Lunch — It's a popular option for those hanging out in the Pearl Lagoon to come to this Cay for lunch.
 One of the resorts there (the Queen Lobster) has had an offer in the past to take you to this dreamy island for a few hours for $38.

 Visiting A Few — There are also tour options that take you to 2-3 islands, or more.
-We've linked to a few resources here that can help you make those arrangements (like the Queen's Lobster) or there are other reports of visitors asking around town in the Pearl Lagoon for pangas (boats) that can take people out for a day of island hopping.
+We've linked to a few resources here that can help you make those arrangements (like the Queen's Lobster and the Green Lodge Guest House) or there are other reports of visitors asking around town in the Pearl Lagoon for pangas (boats) that can take people out for a day of island hopping.

 Getting To The Cays

 The hotels and fishermen in the Pearl Lagoon are going to be your best bet for traveling around the Cays.
-The Pearl Lagoon is a tiny settlement that's the gateway to these islands, although you also can make a shorter visit via the Corn Islands (that post has the details for that).
+The Pearl Lagoon is a tiny settlement that's the gateway to these islands, although you can also make a shorter visit via the Corn Islands (this post has the details for that).

-However, if you're looking for more time on the Cays and more time visiting more than what a Corn Island visit can get you, best to start in the Pearl Lagoon and make your way there.
-Most of the specific Cays talked about above have transportation options out of the Pearl Lagoon.
+However, if you're looking for more time on the Cays and more time than what a Corn Island visit will get you, it's best to start in the Pearl Lagoon and make your way to the Cays from there.
+Most of the specific Cays talked about above have transportation options from the Pearl Lagoon.

 Other visitors mention working out a price to visit a few of the Cays on their list.
 Prices will fluctuate according to gas prices and the number of people headed out for the day, but talking about the island tour you're looking to replicate or adapt can give you a budget to ballpark towards.